lokile/LokileCrypt/README.md

 ## Overview
-This libraryperforms encryption and decryption using the AES 256-bit encryption algorithm.
+This library performs encryption and decryption using the AES 256-bit encryption algorithm.
 It uses [Android KeyStore System](https://developer.android.com/training/articles/keystore.html) to make it more difficult to extract the secret key from the device.
 Besides using the KeyStore, the library also allows you to provide your secret key to encrypt/decrypt so that you can transfer or receive the encrypted data outside of the app.

 ## Requirements
 - Android API 18 or higher